jmico/beekeeper/README.md

 This framework requires `Anyevent`, `JSON::XS`, `Term::ReadKey`, and `ps`.

-To install these dependencies on a Debian system do:
+To install these dependencies on a Debian system run:
 ```
 apt install libanyevent-perl
 apt install libjson-xs-perl